 Street Child - Berlie Doherty

 Harry Potter And The Philosopher's Stone - J.K Rowling

 Talk for Writing

-We teach Literacy through Pie Corbett’s ‘Talk for Writing’ approach.
+We teach writing through Pie Corbett’s ‘Talk for Writing’ approach.
 Talk for Writing is used to teach fiction, non-fiction and poetry through a multi-sensory approach.
 There are three main stages: